 What to expect when you're issued a credit or adjustment on your bill:

-If you don't believe your account fits any of these situations, contact T-Mobile Customer Service for more information on why your refund was declined.
+If you don't believe your account fits any of these situations or you need further support, contact T-Mobile Customer Service.